 You might think June goes against the grain of this article, till you recall 1816 was the year without a summer.
 It was gloomy and cold for the whole year, the result of volcanic activity and atmospheric conditions.

-In Switzerland, on Lake Geneva, Lord Byron was holed up with his physician, Dr. John Polidori, on the run from Britain under rumors of incestuous adultery with his sister.
+In Switzerland, on Lake Geneva, the poet Lord Byron was holed up with his physician, Dr. John Polidori, on the run from Britain under rumors of incestuous adultery with his sister.
 There were other rumors, many of which were actually true.
-Labelled mad, bad and dangerous to know, he had made the acquaintance of Percy Bysshe Shelley, who was then traveling through Europe with Mary Wollenscraft and her stepsister, Claire Claremont.
+Labelled mad, bad and dangerous to know, he had made the acquaintance of another poet, Percy Bysshe Shelley, who was then traveling through Europe with Mary Wollenscraft and her stepsister, Claire Claremont.
 Claire had met Byron already and was indeed, pregnant with his child.
 Shelley was also in exile, having left his morbid and depressed wife for Mary, which in those days could be scandalous.

 As it was cold, wet and gloomy, they had a lot of time to spend indoors around the fire.
-Byron had recently been given a short book of ghost stories, Phantasmagoria I believe it was titled, and they took turns reading from it.
+Byron had recently been given a short book of ghost stories, Phantasmagoria, I believe it was titled, and they took turns reading from it.
 If the film Gothic is anything to be believed, the readings were peppered with sips of laudanum, and at some point the stoned writers decided a competition was in order, to see who could write the best ghost story.

 Shelley wasn’t so hot at prose and bowed out.
 Byron worked for a bit on a story about a vampire, which he gave up.
-Polidori, his physician picked up where Byron left off and it became one of the first vampire novels ever published, and was a direct inspiration on Bram Stoker’s Dracula.
+Polidori, his physician picked up where Byron left off and The Vampyre became one of the first vampire novels ever published, and was a direct inspiration on Bram Stoker’s Dracula.

 So in essence, tales told on a cold evening with a goodly amount of opiates led to the two most famous gothic horror stories, which are with us to this day.

-To give an example of how death was closer in that era, upon returning to England, Mary, learned that another half sister had killed herself.
+To give an example of how death was closer in that era, Polidori died by suicide, then upon returning to England, Mary, learned that another half sister had killed herself.
 Percy’s wife, pregnant with his child drowned herself a few months later.
 Shelley’s son from his first marriage died in 1818.
 Percy and Mary had two children together, both of whom died before the age of two.
 Byron and Claire’s daughter died.
 Percy drowned while sailing a few years later, and Byron died in the Greek Wars a bit after that.
 Within a decade, the only two survivors of that evening in Switzerland was Mary and Claire, with even most of their families dead.